RinseWillet/PongJS/README.md

 - added 'startscreen' with press spacebar to start
 - added gameover if computer or player hits 10 points

+23-8-2020

+- set the game in an html website and beginning of styling
+- game resets after score is 10 at either side

 to do:
 - create reset / start button
 - style html file further